 Students of Shodo

 About the Author: Shozo Sato is a master of traditional Zen arts, and has received the Order of Sacred Treasure from the Emperor of Japan for his contributions in teaching Japanese traditions.
 His areas of expertise include ikebana (flower arranging), chanoyu (tea ceremony), and Japanese theater, as well as sumi-e (ink painting).
 He conducts workshops on ikebana and sumi-e throughout the U.S., Asia and Europe and is the author of numerous books including Tea Ceremony, Shodo: The Quiet Art of Japanese Zen Calligraphy and The Art of Sumi-e.
 He was the founding director of Japan House at the University of Illinois, where he is Professor Emeritus and continues to teach Japanese arts.
-He devides his time between Fort Bragg, California and Champaign, IL.
+He currently splits his time between Fort Bragg, CA and Champaign, IL.